AusDTO/gov-au-content-guide/_entries/2016-05-04-colons-and-semicolons.md

 > Wagga Wagga;
 > Toowoomba;
 > Boggabilla;
-> Coober Pedy;
+> Coober Pedy; and
 > Lismore.

 You can use a colon in a sentence fragment (but bullet lists are more accessible and long sentences can reduce readability).

 **For example**

-> The community reported they were considering: green solutions, cultural festivals, bush-regeneration programs.
+> The community reported they were considering: green solutions, cultural festivals and bush-regeneration programs.